The Big Green

-The Big Green is a 1995 family sports comedy film by Walt Disney Pictures written and directed by Holly Goldberg Sloan.
+The Big Green is a 1995 American family sports comedy film by Walt Disney Pictures written and directed by Holly Goldberg Sloan.
 The film stars Olivia d'Abo, Steve Guttenberg and Jay O. Sanders.
 The film is about the antics of a soccer team consisting of a misfit group of small town Texas kids who are coached by a teacher from England.

+The Big Green was released by Buena Vista Pictures Distribution on September 29, 1995.
+The film received negative reviews from critics and grossed $17.7 million against a $12 million budget.

 Plot

 Anna Montgomery (d'Abo), a teacher from Surrey, England, finds herself in the fictional town of Elma, Texas in the United States as part of an exchange program.
 Faced with the challenge of engaging her disheartened students, who view themselves as destined for failure, Anna introduces them to soccer in a novel attempt to connect.
 This introduction comes about when, in frustration, she inadvertently uses a broken globe to demonstrate soccer techniques.
 Seeing potential beyond their geography lesson, Anna decides to form a soccer team, enlisting the students as players and entering them into a league in Austin, Texas.
 Their initial excitement is tempered by the reality of competition, particularly after a crushing 18–0 defeat against the league's top team, the Knights.

 Despite the setback, the team's fortunes begin to change with the arrival of Juan Morales (Esquivel), a talented new student.
 Convincing Juan's hesitant mother to allow him to join the team proves to be a turning point.
 With Juan on board, the team, now dubbed the Big Green, embarks on an extraordinary winning streak, culminating in an opportunity to face the Knights once again in the championship.

 Parallel to the team's journey, the narrative delves into personal relationships and challenges.
 Tom Palmer (Guttenberg), the town's Sheriff's Deputy, steps in as co-coach, simultaneously developing a romantic interest in Anna.
 Meanwhile, the team's success brings unexpected conflict when Jay Huffer (Sanders), a former Elma resident and current Knights coach, learns of Juan's mother's undocumented status.
 This revelation, brought to light by Edwin Douglas (Terry), the father of Kate Douglas (Robertson), threatens to dismantle the team's unity and success.